Visual-ERM: Reward Modeling for Visual Equivalence: Experiments

-\paragraph{Results on Table-to-Markdown Parsing} We further evaluate on the \textit{Table-to-Markdown} task.
-Starting from Qwen3-VL-8B-Instruct, we perform RM-based RL using \methodname, and compare against rule-based RL using either Tree-EditDistance-based Similarity (TEDS) or DINO similarity as the reward signal.
-The results are reported in Tab.~\ref{tab:table_to_markdown_rl}.
+\textbf{Results on Table-to-Markdown Parsing.} We next turn to the \textit{Table-to-Markdown} task.
+Starting from Qwen3-VL-8B-Instruct, we run GRPO with \methodname as the reward and compare against two alternative signals: a rule-based Tree-Edit-Distance Similarity (TEDS) score, and a DINO-based feature similarity.
+Tab.~\ref{tab:table_to_markdown_rl} shows that \methodname-based RL delivers consistent improvements, with an overall gain of \hgreen{+2.7}; the gains span both textual-recognition and structural-reconstruction metrics, consistent with the cross-modal coverage of \methodname's feedback.

-As shown in Tab.~\ref{tab:table_to_markdown_rl}, rule-based rewards exhibit pronounced bias and reward-hacking behaviors.
-With a TEDS-based reward, the training reward increases steadily, yet the resulting policy improves only marginally on the target TEDS metric and slightly degrades on other metrics.
-We attribute this to a modality mismatch: TEDS operates purely in the textual/structural space and does not leverage visual cues, leaving ample room for the policy to exploit shortcuts that hacking the reward score.

-A similar issue arises with DINO-based RL.
-However, unlike chart, where DINO features still capture some useful visual cues, tables are dominated by precise text content and layout constraints.
-As a result, DINO-based RL not only fails to yield gains on \textit{Table-to-Markdown}, but also leads to pronounced performance degradation across benchmarks.
+Both alternatives fall short on this task.
+With TEDS, the training reward rises steadily, yet the policy improves only marginally on the target TEDS metric and slightly degrades on others, a pattern consistent with reward shortcutting in a purely textual/structural space that ignores visual cues.
+DINO-based RL fares worse: unlike charts, where DINO features still carry useful visual cues, tables are dominated by precise text and layout, and DINO-based RL not only fails to yield gains on \textit{Table-to-Markdown} but also degrades performance across benchmarks.

-In contrast, \methodname-based RL achieves consistent improvements, yielding an overall gain of \hgreen{+2.7}.
-Benefiting from \methodname's multi-aspect, cross-modal, and fine-grained feedback, the resulting RL policy improves both textual recognition and structural reconstruction, indicating a better understanding of rendered table fidelity.